 After that terrible experience, I decided there HAD to be a better way!

 Well this easy stovetop candied pecans without egg whites is about as simple as it gets!
 These cinnamon sugar pecans are done in under 10 minutes MAX!
 And they taste like you've slow roasted the pecans for hours!

-Ingredients for candied pecans stovetop recipe
+The ingredients for candied pecans stovetop recipe are very simple:

 - pecan halves